willquill/vps-proxy/README.md

 2. From OPNsense: `ping 192.168.145.1`

 You can also check the connection status in OPNsense under **VPN > WireGuard > Status**

-## Automation Overview:

-- You'll use this `cloud-init.yaml` file to initially provision your VPS.
-- GitHub actions will use Ansible to prepare your VPS configuration, install Docker, clone this repo, and apply the docker compose file.

-## CI/CD Pipeline

-This repository uses GitHub Actions for CI/CD workflows to ensure code quality and automate deployment:

-### Continuous Integration (CI)

-The CI workflow (`.github/workflows/ci.yml`) runs on pull requests to the main branch and includes:

-- **Syntax and Linting Checks**:

-  - Ansible Lint: Validates Ansible playbooks and roles
-  - YAML Lint: Ensures YAML files follow best practices
-  - Docker Compose Validation: Verifies docker-compose.yml is valid

-- **Security Scanning**:

-  - Secret Detection: Uses Gitleaks to detect accidentally committed secrets
-  - Vulnerability Scanning: Uses Trivy to scan for security vulnerabilities

-- **Functional Testing**:

-  - Ansible Dry Run: Tests playbooks in check mode without making changes
-  - Container Build Test: Ensures Docker containers build correctly

-- **Documentation Checks**:
-  - Markdown Linting: Validates formatting of documentation

-### Continuous Deployment (CD)

-The deployment workflow (`.github/workflows/deploy.yml`) runs on pushes to the main branch and:

-1. Sets up SSH connection to your VPS
-2. Runs the Ansible playbook to configure your VPS
-3. Deploys the services using Docker Compose

-To use these workflows, ensure you've configured the required GitHub Secrets as detailed in the "Use of Secrets" section.

 ## Development